brookemstevens/brooke-stevens-portfolio/README.md

 **🩺  Predicting life expectancy using PCA and LASSO regression  🩺**

-- In this project, I performed PCA and built a LASSO linear regression model to predict life expectancy
+- In this project, I performed PCA and built a LASSO regression model to predict life expectancy

   - The **code** folder contains my R markdown code